HKUDS/VideoRAG/README.md

 ## 📖 Citation

-If you find Vimo or VideoRAG helpful in your research, please cite our paper:
+If you find Whizzhive or VideoRAG helpful in your research, please cite our paper:

 ```bibtex
 @article{VideoRAG,